-So, the six of us cast members (two girls and three guys) piled into a passenger van in the dead of October for six weeks, criss crossing across England, Wales and Scotland.
+So, the five of us cast members (two girls and three guys) piled into a passenger van in the dead of October for six weeks, criss crossing across England, Wales and Scotland.
 It was a tremendous opportunity; one that I took for granted.
 I didn't yet have the obsession with genealogy and my history with that great land.
 By then I had found my biological mother- but that family knew little to nothing about their own origins and weren't particularly interested in finding out about them.
 This was long before the internet, Ancestry.com and the onset of instant and fanatical genealogical research.
 It was still far too daunting a task for me to even begin building a family tree.

 The UK was damp and chillingly cold for this california girl.
 I soon noticed that sitting in a drafty van for hours on end would cause my feet to first sweat, then become chilled- and soon they would be, essentially, blocks of ice at the bottom of my legs.
 I began to spend my nominal weekly stipend on every type of sock that I could get my hands on in the hopes of finding some miraculous cure for that which was ruining my otherwise enjoyment of exploring the countryside as it constantly streamed past my window.